Susceptor

 A susceptor is a material used for its ability to absorb electromagnetic energy and convert it to heat (which in some cases is re-emitted as infrared thermal radiation).
-The electromagnetic energy is typically radiofrequency or microwave radiation used in industrial heating processes, and also in microwave cooking.
+The electromagnetic energy is typically radiofrequency or microwave radiation used in industrial heating processes.
+In the consumer world, many microwave cooking tools as well as some disposable cooking vessels used with induction heating employ susceptors.

 Operation

 In microwave cooking, susceptors are built into paper packaging of certain foods, where they absorb microwaves which penetrate the packaging.
 This process raises the susceptor patch temperature to levels where it may then heat food by conduction or by infrared radiation.